"How much more love and affection can I give him? .... Because once you pee on your brother, you've gone too far, and we have to fix this now."

 Kids who are aggressive (and peeing on someone is an aggressive act) have fear locked up inside.
 Luckily, nature has designed humans with a great way to

-loosen up that fear: giggling and belly laughs.
-Try physical games that very mildly provoke a fear response, such as chasing them around the house,
+loosen up that fear: laughter.
+Try physical games that very mildly provoke a fear response, such as chasing them around the house, bucking bronco rides,

-bucking bronco rides, or a kids-against-grownup pillow fight.
-Laughing not only reduces fear and anxiety; it also releases bonding hormones like oxytocin,
+or a kids-against-grownup pillow fight.
+Laughing not only reduces fear and anxiety; it also releases bonding hormones like oxytocin, so every time

 Daily roughhousing will help your child be happier and more cooperative, and sometimes that's all children need to work through their unhappiness.

-But sometimes, even daily laughter isn't enough.
-Your child is still acting provocative.
-Luckily, all that laughter has loosened up those tears so
+But sometimes, even daily laughter isn't enough, and a child still acts out in provocative ways.
+Luckily, all that laughter loosens up those tears so that

-that your child begins to cry more easily.
-That's a GOOD thing; you want him to show them to you, so they'll heal.
+your child begins to cry more easily.
+That's a GOOD thing; you want him to show you all the tears and fears he's been fighting off, so they'll

 2. Schedule a meltdown.

 What's a scheduled meltdown?
-It's the same meltdown your child would have had at the supermarket, except you give her a chance to have it at home, at your
+It's the same meltdown your child would have had at the supermarket, except you give her a chance to have it at home when

 I know, you’d rather she not have a meltdown at all.
 But tears are nature's way of healing big emotions.
 So it’s a huge gift if you can welcome your child's